Dejan Stojanović (footballer)

-Dejan Stojanović (Дејан Cтojaнoвић; born 19 July 1993) is a professional footballer who plays as a goalkeeper for 2.
-Bundesliga side SSV Jahn Regensburg.
+Dejan Stojanović (Дејан Cтojaнoвић; born 19 July 1993) is a professional footballer who plays as a goalkeeper for Rheindorf Altach.
 Born in Austria, he is a former youth international for North Macedonia.

 Club career

 Stojanović made 23 league appearances for FC Lustenau 07 in the 2010–11 season after initially starting the season as the backup keeper.
 He took over as the Lustenau starting keeper in the 13th round of the Austrian First League and started the next 23 games before he was rested in the final league game of the season.

 On 21 January 2015, he signed for Serie B club F.C.
 Crotone on loan from Bologna until the end of the season.

 On 31 August 2016, Stojanović signed for Swiss club FC St. Gallen on a one-year deal.

-He moved to an English club for the first time on 16 January 2020, joining Middlesbrough on a three-and-a-half year contract.
+He moved to an English club for the first time on 16 January 2020, joining Middlesbrough on a three-and-a-half-year contract.

 On 5 January 2021, Stojanovic joined 2.
 Bundesliga side FC St. Pauli on loan until 30 June 2021.

 On 31 December 2021, Stojanovic joined 2.
 Bundesliga side FC Ingolstadt 04 on loan for the remainder of the season.

+On 1 July 2022, Stojanovic joined 2.
+Bundesliga side SSV Jahn Regensburg.